Summer Study, Research, and Presentation Opportunities

-The American Economic Association's Summer Program and Minority Scholarship Program is now based at the University of New Mexico.
+The American Economic Association's Summer Program and Minority Scholarship Program is now based at Michigan State University.
 A program begun in 1974, the AEA Summer Program seeks to prepare talented undergraduates for doctoral programs in Economics and related disciplines, by offering a unique opportunity for students to gain technical skills in Economics, and conduct research with prominent faculty.

 Mentoring Program, AEA Committee on the Status of Minorities in the Economics Profession

 The AEA established the Mentoring Program to support under-represented minorities in entering and/or completing doctorate degrees in economics.
 Mentoring Program matches African-American, Latino, and Native American economics Ph.D. students with mentors in the field, and also facilitates networking between minority economists and students at all stages of the educational pipeline.
 This website has more information, current and past participants, mentors, conferences, resources for economists and students, and other helpful information about minorities in the field of economics.